ansible/vscode-ansible/docs/development.md

 cd vscode-ansible
 ```

-* Open a new vscode window and add folder to workspace
+* Open a new VS Code window and add folder to workspace
   `File -> Add folder to workspace` and add `vscode-ansible` and
   `ansible-language-server` folders to the workspace

-* Once the language server and vscode-ansible directory is prepared,
+* Once the language server and `vscode-ansible/` directory is prepared,
   compile both client and server using command

 ```bash